History of the Nintendo Entertainment System: South Korea

+Asia

+The Asian version of the Famicom was released in Hong Kong in 1986.

 Soviet Union and Russia

 After the collapse of the Soviet Union, the introduction of the NES was attempted in two ways.
 The first was the launch through local distributors.
-The second, much more popular method, was in the form of an unlicensed Taiwanese hardware clone named the Dendy produced in Russia in the early 1990s.
+The second, much more popular method, was in the form of an unlicensed Taiwanese hardware clone named the Dendy, released in Russia in December 1992.
 Aesthetically, it is a replica of the original Famicom, with a unique color scheme and labels, and with controller ports on the front using DE-9 serial connectors, identical to those used in the Atari 2600 and the Atari 8-bit computers.
 All Dendy games sold in Russia are bootleg copies, not licensed by Nintendo.
 In 1994, Nintendo signed an agreement with the Dendy distributor under which Nintendo had no claims against Dendy and allowed the sale of games and consoles.
 A total of 6 million units were sold in Russia and the former Soviet Union.